Chapter 1: Architecture Overview¶

 ~400 cycles | ~400 cycles | 0% | Handled in UmkaOS Core |

 The table above gives x86-64 figures.
-The following table shows the same operations across the three most performance-sensitive architectures.
+The following table shows the same operations across all eight first-class architectures.
 These numbers capture structural differences in ISA design — memory ordering, TLB invalidation, trap entry — rather than microarchitectural variation.

 | Benchmark | Acceptable overhead vs Linux |